Leland41/Elk-Stack-Project/README.md

 * Run the playbook: ansible-playbook /etc/ansible/roles/install_elk.yml
 * Navigate to http://20.106.148.113:5601/app/kibana#/home to ensure the installation is successful.

-A successcul session looks like:
+A successcul session using Kibana should look:

 ![alt text][logo 3]